-To become a notary in Illinois and to perform remote notarizations, you must comply with the following requirements:
+To become a notary in Illinois and to perform remote notarizations, follow the steps listed below:

 Remote Online Notarizations FAQs